ICS3U-Gallo/project-hangman/pseudocode.md

 ```
 One of the players inputs a word
-Draw the number of lines that corresponds to the number of letters in the word
+Draw the number of lines that corresponds to the number of letters in the word, and
 draw a hangman base
 player 2 guesses a letter
 if it's included in the word, insert the letter on the right line